Move Forward Guide

 Daniel's physical therapist designs and teaches him a comprehensive exercise program that addresses each of the strength and motion problems she has found in his hip and leg.
-She assembles a handout of illustrations of simple exercises he can do at home, and teaches them to him.
+She assembles a handout of illustrations of simple exercises that he can do at home, and teaches them to him.
 She performs gentle movements of the hip joint, called joint mobilizations, to help restore motion.
 She uses ice and electrical stimulation to address his pain.

 What Kind of Physical Therapist Do I Need?